-The programme, which is delivered in partnership with NESTA, is a 3-day capacity-building workshop that will support participating organisations to grow their businesses.
+The programme is a 3-day capacity-building workshop that will support participating organisations to grow their businesses.

 This workshop is facilitated in a learn-by-doing approach, where participants complete the workshop exercises with their business in focus.
 There are interactive exercises, peer-led activities, guest speakers and time for reflection, all curated for a positive learning environment.

-- Be available to participate in a 3-day workshop in Kano or Imo
+- Be available to participate in a 3-day virtual workshop

 - Presently function as an owner or manager in a hub or creative sector support organisation

-- Currently provide (or plan to provide) support to creative entrepreneurs (within the age range of 18-35) in Kano/Imo
+- Currently provide (or plan to provide) support to creative entrepreneurs (within the age range of 18-35) in West Africa

 How to apply